B-Lang-org/bsc/INSTALL.md

     $ apt-get install tcl-dev

 Building BSC also requires standard Unix shell and Makefile utilities.
+For example, in our testing on Ubuntu, we install the `build-essential` package that pulls in the `make` package as a requirement.

+    $ apt-get install build-essential

+Some Makefiles will attempt to use `pkg-config` to query the installed libraries, but will fall-back on default values if it is not available.
+For best results and to avoid suprious warnings, we recommend installing the `pkg-config` package (or `pkgconfig` on some systems):

+    $ apt-get install pkg-config

 The repository for [the Yices SMT Solver](https://github.com/SRI-CSL/yices2) is cloned as a submodule of this repository.
 Building the BSC tools will recurse